Click to jump to the relevant section.

 (6) LEGISLATION

-The Legislation Committee shall track and monitor bills, laws, resolutions, regulations, and reprogramming of public funds that impact this community and advise on appropriate responses by the association.
+The Legislation Committee shall track and monitor bills, laws, resolutions, regulations, and reprogramming of public funds that impact this community and advise on appropriate responses by the Association.

 (7) MEMBERSHIP

-The Membership Committee shall maintain a current directory of community residents and their membership status in the association.
+The Membership Committee shall maintain a current directory of community residents and their membership status in the Association.
 The Committee will engage in activities that will both preserve and increase the membership of the organization.

 (8) PUBLIC HEALTH AND SANITATION

-The Public Health and Sanitation Committee shall keep the association advised of all matters pertaining to public health and sanitation that affect the community and the city of Washington, DC.
+The Public Health and Sanitation Committee shall keep the Association advised of all matters pertaining to public health and sanitation that affect the community and the city of Washington, DC.
 This Committee shall develop programs which will insure good living standards in the entire community.

 (9) PUBLIC RELATIONS

-The Public Relations Committee shall cooperate with all committees of the association by giving publicity to committee and Association projects.
-Interest shall be centered upon meetings, association resolutions outstanding news in the community, press releases and other such activities.
+The Public Relations Committee shall cooperate with all committees of the Association by giving publicity to committee and Association projects.
+Interest shall be centered upon meetings, association resolutions, outstanding news in the community, press releases and other such activities.

 (10) PUBLIC SAFETY

 The Public Safety Committee shall monitor and advise on issues of public safety and law enforcement that affect the community.
-This shall include, but are not limited to, activities that involve police, fire and other enforcement and safety agencies.
+This shall include, but is not limited to, activities that involve police, fire and other enforcement and safety agencies.

 (11) PUBLIC UTILITIES

-The Public Utilities Committee shall keep the association advised of the availability and quality of all public utilities.
-It shall represent the association in matters pertaining to efficiency of public services, and changes which might affect the community.
+The Public Utilities Committee shall keep the Association advised of the availability and quality of all public utilities.
+It shall represent the Association in matters pertaining to efficiency of public services, and changes which might affect the community.

 (12) RECREATION